Munro bagging: Beinn Ime

 The weather conditions can make this hill change in character: dark, moody and ominous on an overcast day, wild and formidable on a wet and windy day, threatening and scary on an icy winter’s day, or delicious and inviting on a calm, sunny day.

-With this in mind – and knowing how the weather in the hills can change quickly – make sure you attempt this walk with plenty of layers, waterproofs and hats, appropriate footwear, food and drinks and with a map and compass – of course.
+With this in mind – and knowing how the weather in the hills can change quickly – make sure you attempt this walk with plenty of layers, waterproofs and hats, appropriate footwear, food and drinks and with the correct OS Map and compass – of course.

 From here and up to the summit, the path is now well signposted, and in places a gravel track has been laid to prevent erosion of the peat bog from the many walkers that complete this walk each year.
 On the way to the summit there are a few small escarpments to enjoy; ideal places to give young walkers some scrambling practice.